-The term keratoconus is derived from two Greek words: “kerato”, meaning cornea, and “konos”, meaning cone.
-Keratoconus is a disease of the cornea in which the cornea looses its natural round shape and becomes distorted with cone-like bulging, progressive thinning, and associated reduction in vision quality.
+The term keratoconus is derived from two Greek words: "kerato", meaning cornea, and "konos", meaning cone.
+Keratoconus is a disease of the cornea in which the cornea loses its natural round shape and becomes distorted with cone-like bulging, progressive thinking, and an associated reduction in visual quality.
 Keratoconus is a progressive disease that can range from very mild to very severe.
 The progression is generally slow and may stop at any stage.
 Keratoconus is one of a group of corneal degenerations that is characterized by corneal thinning.
-These conditions are termed “Ectasias” of the cornea.
+These conditions are termed "Ectasias" of the cornea.

 What Causes Keratoconus?